jdp-global/Arkio/README.md

 ##<a name="installation">Installation</a>
 In addition to manual Xcode project installation, the Arkio source code is also available via CocoaPods.
-Bear in mind that you will not get the unit test suite or the ability to install the docset locally, if installing via the CcocoaPods route.
+Bear in mind that you will not get the unit test suite or the ability to install the docset locally, if installing via the CocoaPods route.

 ###Install via CocoaPods
 Simply add the following line to your project's [Podfile](http://docs.cocoapods.org/podfile.html):